buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 30 feet
 * **Duration**: Instantaneous

-You utter a divine word, infused with your Patron's power.
+You utter a divine word, infused with your Patron' \*\*s power.
 Choose any number of creatures within range that you can see.
 Each creature that can hear you must make a Will Saving Throw.
 If it fails the Saving Throw, the creature suffers an effect based on its current Hit Points:

 - 100 Hit Points or fewer: deafened for 1 minute
 - 40 Hit Points or fewer: deafened and blinded for 10 minutes
 - 30 Hit Points or fewer: blinded, deafened, and stunned for 1 hour
 - 20 Hit Points or fewer: killed instantly

-Regardless of its current Hit Points, a celestial, elemental, fey, or fiend that fails its Saving Throw is forced to return to its plane of origin (if it isn't there already) and cannot return to your current plane for 24 hours, unless by means of a wish spell.
+Regardless of its current Hit Points, a celestial, elemental, fey, or fiend that fails its Saving Throw is forced to return to its plane of origin (if it isn' \*\*t there already) and cannot return to your current plane for 24 hours, unless by means of a wish spell.

 ### Dominate Beast